MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml-introduction.md

 ## MicrosoftML transforms

-The `MicrosoftML` package provides transform pipelines that allow you to compose a custom set of transforms that can be applied to your data for featurization before training or testing to facilitate these processes.
+The `MicrosoftML` package provides a machine learning transform pipelines that allows you to compose a custom set of transforms that can be applied to your data for featurization before training or testing to facilitate these processes.
 These include:

-- **Concatenate**: creates a single vector-valued column from multiple  columns.
+- **`concat()`**: creates a single vector-valued column from multiple columns.
+Combining features of the same type into a vector can significantly speed up training times.
+- **`categoricalHash()`**: converts a categorical value into an indicator array using hashing.
+Useful when the number of categories is large or highly variable
-- **Categorical Hash**: converts a categorical value into an indicator array.
+- **`categorical()`**: converts a categorical value into an indicator array using a dictionary.
+Useful when the number of categories is smaller or fixed.
-- **Categorical**: passes through a data set, operating on text columns, to build a dictionary of categories.
-- **Select Features**: selects features from the specified variables using one of the two modes: count or mutual information.
+- **`selectFeatures()`**: selects features from the specified variables using one of the two modes: count or mutual information.
-- **Ngram**: ngramCount and ngramHash allows defining arguments for count-based and hashing-based feature extraction.
-- **Featurize Text**: produces a bag of counts of n-grams (sequences of consecutive words) from a given text.
-It offers language detection, tokenization, stopwords removing, text normalization and feature generation.
+- **`featurizeText()`**: produces a bag of counts of n-grams (sequences of consecutive words) from a given text.
+It offers language detection, tokenization, stopwords removing, text normalization, feature generation, and term weighting using TF, IDF and TF-IDF.

 ## MicrosoftML algorithms